aceAaronCharles/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

 - Your code should use the `js extension`
 - Your code will be tested using Jest and the command npm run test
 - Your code will be verified against lint using `ESLint`
-- Your code needs to pass all the tests and lint.
+- Your code needs to pass all the tests anBd lint.
 You can verify the entire project running npm run full-test
 - All of your functions must be exported

+By Ace Aaron Charles